Cubic fourfolds containing a plane and a quintic del Pezzo surface: Introduction

 In this work, we study rational cubic fourfolds in $\cC_8\cap\cC_{14}$ with nontrivial Clifford invariant, hence not contained in the divisors of $\cC_8$ described by Hassett.
 Let $A(X)$ be the lattice of algebraic 2-cycles on $X$ up to rational equivalence and $d_X$ the discriminant of the intersection form on $A(X)$.
 Our main result is a complete description of the irreducible components of $\cC_8 \cap \cC_{14}$.

-\begin{thmintro} There are five irreducible components of $\cC_8 \cap \cC_{14}$, indexed by the discriminant $d_X \in \{21,29,32,36,37\}$ of a general member.
+\begin{thmintro} The intersection of Noether--Lefschetz divisors $\cC_8 \cap \cC_{14}$ in the moduli space of cubic fourfolds has five irreducible components indexed by the discriminant $d_X \in \{21,29,32,36,37\}$ of a general member $X$.
 The Clifford invariant of a general cubic fourfold $X$ in $\cC_8 \cap \cC_{14}$ is trivial if and only if $d_X$ is odd.
-The pfaffian locus is dense in the $d_X=32$ component. \end{thmintro}
+Finally, the pfaffian locus is dense in the $d_X=32$ component. \end{thmintro}

-In particular, the general cubic fourfold in the $d_X = 32$ component of $\cC_8 \cap \cC_{14}$ is rational and has nontrivial Clifford invariant, thus answering a question of Hassett~\cite[Rem.~4.3]{hassett:rational_cubic}.
-We also provide a geometric description of this component:\ its general member has a \emph{tangent conic} to the sextic degeneration curve of the associated quadric surface bundle (see Proposition~\ref{prop:tau0}).
+In particular, the general cubic fourfold in the $d_X = 32$ component of $\cC_8 \cap \cC_{14}$ is rational and has nontrivial Clifford invariant; the existence of such a component substantiates an unproven assertion of Hassett~\cite[Rem.~4.3]{hassett:rational_cubic}.
+We also provide a geometric description of this component:\ its general member has a \emph{tangent conic} to the sextic discriminant curve of the associated quadric surface bundle (see Proposition~\ref{prop:tau0}).

-At the same time, we also answer a question of E.\ Macr\`\i\ and P.\ Stellari, as these cubic fourfolds also provide a nontrivial corroboration of Kuznetsov's derived categorical conjecture on the rationality of cubic fourfolds containing a plane.